 This is the outcome of a great desire.
 The word “ask” means to implore and denotes earnestness.
 This is a request of great earnestness.

 “That” is the purpose of the prayer request.

 The word “filled” suggests filling to the top or brim.
 Paul prays that they will be satisfied with nothing less than the limit of the knowledge of God’s will.
 He wants them to obtain an entire insight into the will of God.
 “Filled” means to be controlled to the tiniest detail.
-We need to know the will of God not only in major decisions of life but in the little decisions as well.
-It is to pervade our purpose, plans and thoughts.
+We need to know God’s will not only in major decisions of life but in the little decisions as well.
+It is to pervade our purpose, plans, and thoughts.

-If we have little spiritual discernment we will get caught up in every spiritual disease that comes along.
+If we have little spiritual discernment, we will get caught up in every spiritual disease that comes along.
 We will be susceptible to unsound teaching.
 Dr. Harry Ironside used to say, “If it’s new, it’s not true.
 If it’s true, it’s not new.”
-We need to take care before we embrace anything that is different or new.
-If it deviates from the Bible we need to be cautious.
+We need to take care before we embrace anything different or new.
+If it deviates from the Bible, we need to be cautious.